 “And if a man shall take his sister, his father’s daughter, or his mother’s daughter, and see her nakedness, and she see his nakedness; it is a wicked thing; and they shall be cut off in the sight of their people: he hath uncovered his sister’s nakedness; he shall bear his iniquity.”
 Leviticus 20:17.

 The forbidden, incestuous, marriage between Abraham and Sarah, described in Leviticus 20:17 as a wicked thing, fits all four criteria, making a strong analogy to homosexual relationships.

 a) The analogy must include lifelong, unrepentant sexual behavior.

-Abraham and Sarah enjoyed a long, happy marriage, including an active sexual relationship into their 90s, which produced their son Isaac.
+Abraham and Sarah enjoyed a long happy marriage, including an active sexual relationship at least into their 90s, which produced their son Isaac.

 b) The analogy must include a marriage relationship not universally accepted in scripture.